 - Precision Medicine and Targeted Therapy

-The NCI-MATCH (“Molecular Analysis for Therapy Choice”) trial will examine the molecular features of tumors in approximately 3,000 patients with solid tumors or lymphoma who have progressed on standard therapy, and hopes to match at least 1,000 of those patients to a treatment with a targeted drug or drug combination.
+The NCI-MATCH (“Molecular Analysis for Therapy Choice”) trial will examine the molecular features of tumors in as many as 5,000 patients with solid tumors or lymphoma who have progressed on standard therapy, and hopes to match at least 1,000 of those patients to a treatment with a targeted drug or drug combination.
 Patients will need to have a biopsy, which will be used to screen for abnormalities in up to 143 genes known to be involved in cancer and/or to predict response to a particular drug or drug combination.

 Molecular tests to be performed on the tumors include genetic sequencing using a panel of about 143 genes (on the Ion Torrent PGM™ system), as well as other diagnostic assays for specific molecular features.
 Biopsies will be sent to a central laboratory at MD Anderson Cancer Center in Houston, TX.
 Four CLIA-certified laboratories will perform the tests — Frederick National Laboratory for Cancer Research, MD Anderson Cancer Center, Yale Cancer Center, and Massachusetts General Hospital.